JulianCataldo/remark-lint-frontmatter-schema/README.md

 # Known limitations

-Actually, you will not have code range detection for schemas errors.
+Actually, you will not have **code range detection** for schemas errors.
-Finding a way of doing this would allow hot-fix replacement for `enum` suggestions, for example.
+Finding a way of doing this would easily allow hot-fix replacement for `enum` suggestions, for example.
-The great folks who made [yaml-language-server](https://github.com/redhat-developer/yaml-language-server) have tackled this.
+The great folks who made [yaml-language-server](https://github.com/redhat-developer/yaml-language-server) have tackled this, and much more.
+In fact, this remark plugin is **very far** from `yaml-language-server` capabilities, which are astonishing.
+Still, this `remark` plugin is, I think, the only way to validate YAML frontmatter inside Markdown.
+My current knowledge is that YAML in Markdown, by not being part of any official specs, is hindering development in this direction.
+So it's better than nothing I guess, and could be a first step for something more robust.

 ---